Educator, Author & Life Coach

 Over the past two decades, I have been helping people achieve their goals through mentoring, teaching, and encouraging successful goal creation...teaching strategies for success in academic, personal, and business contexts, and providing tools and guidance for going through career and life transitions.

-It is my sincere desire to be able to help people flourish and become the best and happiest version of themselves!
+It is my sincere desire to be able to help people flourish and become the happiest and most authentic version of themselves!
 We all experience challenges and transitions throughout our lifetimes.
 Some of these are predictable, others are not.
 All change is uncomfortable, but armed with the right tools, you can sail through these transitions smoothly and avoid getting blown off course!